putuoka/c4it-blog/content/pages/about-me.md

 path: "/about-me"
 ---

 Hi, I'm Davide Bellone!
-I'm software developer with 7+ years of professional experience.
+I'm a software developer with 7+ years of professional experience.

 I'm currently employed as a senior backend developer in a private company in Turin, Italy.